 - Winged thorn rose (Rosa pteracantha): Although most wild flowers are pink, this Winged thorn rose has flowers that are delicate white.
 If you are looking to secure your gate or shed; don't look any further!
 The Sweetbriar has menacingly sharp thornes that are visible by sight.

 - Rosa moschata: The simple, white flowers will appear in September or mid-October.
 This way, you can enjoy these roses when all the other plants go to sleep.

 - Geranium rose (Rosa moyesii): The Geraniuim rose has single flowered blooms in a wonderful red colour, followed by extraordinary hips.

-Burnet rose (Rosa spinosissima): a low-growing rose smothered in simple white flowers all summer, followed by marble-sized gleaming round near-black hips through autumn.
+- Burnet rose (Rosa spinosissima): This rose is a low-growing plant, smothered in simple white flowers all summer.
+The flowers are followed by marble-sized gleaming round near-black hips through autumn.

 There are many ways to take cuttings from wild roses, but our gardening experts will tell you their two favourite ways to do it.
 Firstly, it is possible to take cuttings from wild roses by putting the clean cutting into a jar filled with water, a bit of sugar and a tiny bit of crushed aspirin.
 When the roots are long enough, plant them in moist soil.
 Secondly, you could also put the clean cutting directly in moist soil.
 Make sure to cover the plant with a glass jar.
 As we told you before, there are many more ways to take cuttings from wild roses.
 You could try a variety of ways and see what works best for your roses!

 Wild roses at Rushfields Plant Centre